Sitting square in between October and December, November is the eleventh month of the Gregorian calendar.

 On November 19, 1863, President Abraham Lincoln delivered the Gettysburg Address at the consecration of the National Cemetery at the site of the Gettysburg battle.
 While Lincoln’s speech was just two minutes long it summed up everything important there is about democracy.
 Interestingly, Lincoln was in the middle of a minor bout of smallpox while he gave the speech, and looked drained and ghost-like.

-If month-long celebrations aren’t really your thing, then check out National Cook For Your Pets Day on the 1st of November.
-Other fascinating days to celebrate throughout November include World Vegan Day on the 1st of November, Veterans Day on the 11th of November (US), National Button Day on the 16th of November (US), and National Cake Day on the 26th of November (US).
+If month-long celebrations aren’t really your thing, then check out National Cook For Your Pets Day on November 1st.
+Other fascinating days to celebrate throughout November include World Vegan Day, also on November 1st, Veterans Day on November 11th (US), National Button Day on November 16th (US), and National Cake Day on November 26th (US).

 William Shakespeare apparently wasn’t all too fond of November.
 Hailed as one of the all-time greatest writers of English literature, Shakespeare wrote 154 sonnets and 37 plays which are still in production today.
 In all of the works that Shakespeare wrote the month of November isn’t mentioned a single time.